xLSX285/EnterpriseG/README.md

 - `False`: Script wont compress Install.wim to Install.esd `Default`

 # Known "issues" with EnterpriseG/GN
-- `EnterpriseG` & `EnterpriseGN` Insider Preview builds cannot be updated through Windows Update, you have to get another EnterpriseG ISO and perform an inplace upgrade. - `Microsoft doesn't officially offer EnterpriseG as Edition.
+- `EnterpriseG` & `EnterpriseGN` Insider Preview builds cannot be updated through Windows Update, you have to get another ISO and perform an inplace upgrade. - `Microsoft doesn't officially offer EnterpriseG as Edition.
 That's why.`
 - `EnterpriseGN` cannot install cumulative updates online.
 You have to manually reconstruct these cumulative updates and install them offline via win10ui for example. - `Actually not sure why lol, online updates work fine for EnterpriseG though.`
 - Factory resetting Windows will display an `OOBE_EULA` error during setup. **[How to fix (step 3)](https://www.howto-connect.com/fix-oobeeula-error-something-went-wrong-windows-10-or-11/)**
 - Factory resetting Windows will remove the additional registry keys that are responsible for Microsoft Account login support for EnterpriseG and more important components. **[Heres how to add them back super easily.](https://pastebin.com/ye0ZyPcu)**